Best Mutual Funds to Invest in India: A Complete Guide

 Diversification is a key risk management strategy that involves spreading investments across various asset classes, sectors, and securities to reduce risk without significantly compromising returns.

-The Ideal Asset Allocation in 2025
+The Ideal Asset Allocation

 A well-diversified mutual fund portfolio typically includes a mix of: